Winning Time: The Rise of the Lakers Dynasty: Development

 On April 20, 2014, screenwriter Jim Hecht flew across the country to the home of sportswriter Jeff Pearlman.
-He pitched an adaptation of Pearlman's best-seller Showtime: Magic, Kareem, Riley and the Los Angeles Lakers Dynasty that would be similar to the TV show Friday Night Lights.
+He pitched an adaptation of Pearlman's best-seller Showtime: Magic, Kareem, Riley and the Los Angeles Lakers Dynasty that would be similar to the television show Friday Night Lights.
 According to The Hollywood Reporter, Hecht brought Pearlman a bottle of nonalcoholic wine, a block of chocolate, and a tomato as an offering to convince Pearlman to sell him the rights to the book.
 "I had no money, so if he'd been like, '$30,000,' I would've been screwed," Hecht recalled.
 Pearlman, who had optioned several of his books where "nothing ever happened", agreed to let Hecht shop his book around town for a year.
 In 2015, producer Kevin Messick convinced Adam McKay to direct the pilot and produce.

 In April 2019, HBO ordered a pilot of the series, which was written by Max Borenstein with a story by Borenstein and Hecht.
 The series was initially referred to by the working title Showtime, after Pearlman's book and the Lakers era that inspired it.
-By that summer, the series was described as being untitled, with HBO executive Casey Bloys later acknowledging that the title would have caused marketplace confusion given that one of HBO's direct premium TV and streaming competitors is also named Showtime.
+By that summer, the series was described as being untitled, with HBO executive Casey Bloys later acknowledging that the title would have caused marketplace confusion given that one of HBO's direct premium television and streaming competitors is also named Showtime.
 In December, HBO officially greenlit a series order.
 On December 8, 2021, HBO announced that the series would be titled Winning Time: The Rise of the Lakers Dynasty; according to Bloys, "Winning Time" is a phrase that was already associated with Magic Johnson.

 On April 7, 2022, HBO renewed the series for a second season.
+In July 2022, it was announced that Salli Richardson-Whitfield would, in addition to directing, join the second season as executive producer.